ymurong/study-notes/interview/python-sde/tech.md

 - var and function declaration hoist
 - const, let don't hoist, TDZ error
 - function expression don't hoist (assignment part)

+##### Keyword This
+A function's this references the execution context for that call, determined entirely by how the function was called (Implicit binding)

+- Explicit Binding
+  - call function (call, apply)
+  - recreate the function by specifying the context